 (Determines basic eligibility for the position.
 Applicants who do not meet all of education and experience factors are considered NOT qualified for the position.
-See detailed instructions for demonstrating Education/Experience under ''Applying'')
+See detailed instructions for demonstrating Education/Experience under "Applying")

-This position calls for an experienced professional with the presence, knowledge and the leadership skills necessary to perform the assigned duties.
-The incumbent must possess the program, project management and budgetary skills to help ensure successful start-ups, management, and close-outs of OTI country programs.
-The complex demands of the position require that the incumbent be able to travel overseas with short notice, and be able to immediately respond to the challenging demands often faced by OTI programs.
-The proper execution of OTI programs requires a Transition Advisor with a high level of managerial and operational skills.
-The Transition Advisor must be prepared to work or collaborate with senior officials from other international organizations, bilateral donors, and non-governmental organizations who may be important to OTI's programs and objectives, and must have an in-depth knowledge of international relations.
+This position calls for an experienced professional with the presence, knowledge, skills necessary to perform the assigned duties.
+The incumbent must possess the program, project management, and budgetary skills to help ensure successful start-ups, management, and close-outs of OTI country programs.
+The complex demands of the position require that the incumbent be able to travel overseas or to Washington, DC with short notice, and be able to immediately respond to the challenging demands often faced by OTI programs.
+The proper execution of OTI programs requires a Program Advisor with a high level of program and operational skills.
+The Program Advisor must be prepared to work and/or collaborate with counterparts in USAID, as well as officials from other international organizations, bilateral donors, and non-governmental organizations who may be important to OTI's programs and objectives, and must have an indepth knowledge of international relations.